vvanaa/EcoCode/README.md

 ***Custom Blocks in EcoCode
 EcoCode features several custom Blockly blocks, each designed to engage users in environmental awareness and action:

-1. **Generate Electricity Emissions Estimate: Users can calculate the carbon emissions from electricity consumption based on location-specific data.
+1. **Generate Electricity Emissions Estimate:** Users can calculate the carbon emissions from electricity consumption based on location-specific data.
-2. **Generate Flight Emissions Estimate: This block allows users to estimate emissions from air travel, taking into account factors like the number of passengers, airports, cabin class, and more.
+2. **Generate Flight Emissions Estimate:** This block allows users to estimate emissions from air travel, taking into account factors like the number of passengers, airports, cabin class, and more.
-3. **Generate Shipping Emissions Estimate: Users can determine the carbon footprint of various shipping methods, considering weight, distance, and transport type.
+3. **Generate Shipping Emissions Estimate:** Users can determine the carbon footprint of various shipping methods, considering weight, distance, and transport type.
-4. **Text Input Block: A simple block for entering text, enhancing user interaction within the platform.
+4. **Text Input Block:** A simple block for entering text, enhancing user interaction within the platform.
-5. **Notification System: An innovative feature where users can input their email, name, and a custom message to send notifications, fostering user engagement and communication.
+5. **Notification System:** An innovative feature where users can input their email, name, and a custom message to send notifications, fostering user engagement and communication.

 ##Interactive Elements and Event Listeners
 ** EcoCode incorporates interactive elements and event listeners to enhance user engagement.
 For example, toggling the visibility of certain elements in response to user interactions provides a more dynamic experience.

 **Main Goals:**
-1. **Boost Environmental Awareness:** EcoCode's main aim is to help you understand and care more about environmental issues.
-By using real-world data, it shows you the direct impact of your eco-actions.

-2. **User-Friendly:** We're making sure EcoCode is super easy to use, even if you've never coded before.
-We want everyone to be able to join the sustainability party!

-3. **Collaboration and Learning:** EcoCode is all about teamwork!
-You can share your eco-action plans and learn from others.
-Together, we can make a real change for the environment.

-In a nutshell, EcoCode is not just a coding project; it's a community-driven initiative to make the world a greener, better place.
-So, join us on this exciting journey to code for a brighter, more sustainable future!
+- **Enhancing Environmental Awareness**: EcoCode is dedicated to increasing understanding and concern for environmental issues through interactive and real-world data integration.
+- **User-Friendly Experience**: With a focus on accessibility, EcoCode is designed to be intuitive and approachable, even for those new to coding.
+- **Promoting Collaboration and Learning**: The platform encourages sharing of eco-action plans and collaborative learning, driving collective environmental change.

 **How EcoCode Relates to Parsing, Interpretation, and Compilation:**